-The Tanin and Karish wells, owned by Greece-based Energean, are scheduled to begin production at the end of 2021 and are largely targeted for export.
-Noble Energy built, operated and partially owned the Tamar and Leviathan wells until 2020, when Chevron bought out it out, entering Israel’s energy sector amidst widespread concerns over its pollution and clean-up record.
+The Tanin-Karish wells are owned by Greece-based Energean, while (Texan) Noble Energy built, operated and partially owned the Tamar and Leviathan wells until 2020, when Chevron bought it out, entering Israel amidst widespread concerns over its pollution and clean-up record.

 All the wells are located between 55 to 75 miles offshore.
-The Tanin and Karish wells will feature a nearby floating processing rig, while the Tamar and Leviathan wells currently pipe their crude gas over long distances to processing rigs near Israel’s populated coast.
-Tamar is 14 miles from the southern city of Ashkelon and the Leviathan processing rig is a mere six miles off Israel’s northern shore and nine miles from a nearby desalination plant providing the annual water needs of over one million people.
+The Tanin-Karish wells feature a nearby floating processing rig, while the Tamar and Leviathan wells pipe their crude gas over long distances to processing rigs near Israel’s populated coast and water desalination plants.

-In 2020, aiming to position itself as a key regional energy player, Israel co-initiated the East Mediterranean Gas Forum (EMFG) with Egypt’s Minister of Petroleum, Tarek El-Molla.
-Israel is also exploring energy collaborations with the United Arab Emirates, Morocco, Sudan and Bahrain, following the recent normalization of ties with these countries.
+In 2020, Israel set out to position itself as a key regional energy player, co-initiating the East Mediterranean Gas Forum (EMFG) with Egypt’s Minister of Petroleum, Tarek El-Molla.
+It also began exploring energy collaborations with the United Arab Emirates, Morocco, Sudan, and Bahrain, following the normalization of ties with these countries.

-Plans include using Israel as an energy corridor for transporting crude oil from the Persian Gulf to Europe.
-The plan will turn the cities of Ashkelon and Eilat into hubs for oil and liquid natural gas.
-Oil from the Persian Gulf will arrive at Eilat’s bay to be transported to the Mediterranean through massive pipelines running through Israel’s Negev and Arava regions, while gas extracted in the Mediterranean will be pumped to Eilat, to be liquefied and exported.
+Plans include using Israel as an energy corridor to transport crude oil from the Persian Gulf to Europe.
+The project will turn the cities of Ashkelon and Eilat into hubs for oil and liquid natural gas.
+Oil from the Persian Gulf will arrive at Eilat’s bay to be transported to the Mediterranean through massive pipelines running through Israel’s Negev and Arava regions.
+In parallel, gas extracted in the Mediterranean will be pumped to Eilat to be liquefied and exported.